Cloudxtreme/Heimdall/README.md

 Heimdall
 ========

-jruby menu to open SSH connections
+A jruby application to display a menu to open SSH connections